sezaras85/Nous-research-Hermes-3-Llama-3.1-70B/README.md

 # 🧠 Hermes-3 Terminal Chatbot (Nous Research API)

-A simple CLI-based chatbot using the powerful `Hermes-3-Llama3-70B` model from [Nous Research](https://nousresearch.com/).
-Built for testing, learning, and exploring the capabilities of Hermes-3 via its official inference API.
+A simple CLI-based chatbot using the powerful `Hermes-3-Llama3-70B` model from https://portal.nousresearch.com/api-keys Built for testing, learning, and exploring the capabilities of Hermes-3 via its official inference API.